 Both the UI and DAL are relatively easy to define and understand.
 However, there is less clarity on what constitutes a BLL.
 As a result, many businesses (including Apple and Microsoft) exclude the BLL from their applications entirely and have UI code communicate directly with the DAL.

 In coding, this leads to what is colloquially called the “Fat Controller”.
 This describes a controller with domain logic servicing too many requests.
 In turn, controller logic becomes overly complex and too dependent on domain concepts.
 Ultimately, this complexity makes code maintenance difficult.

 Generally speaking, this code is any which deals with the following:

 - Persisting data (to the DAL).

 - Maintaining application state.

 - Coordinating workflow.

 Used properly, the BLL centralizes as much common logic as possible and is not tied to a particular UI.
 This enables the application to support any number of user interfaces and minimizes instances of code duplication.

-A Business Logic Layer serves as an intermediary for data exchange between the Data Access Layer (DAL) and the User Interface Layer (UI).
+- A business logic layer serves as an intermediary for data exchange between the data access layer (DAL) and the user interface (UI) layer.